Home โ€บ Destinations โ€บ US & Canada โ€บ United States โ€บ Massachusetts

 Museums and More to Do in Boston, Massachusetts

-Boston has a plethora of museums to give you a heady dose of culture.
+Boston boasts a plethora of museums to provide a rich dose of culture.

 The ICA Boston (Institute of Contemporary Art) is an impressive building designed by architects Diller Scofidio+Renfro.
 The cantilevered building overlooks Boston Harbor and also has an education center and outdoor patio, perfect for a break.